Crimson and Clover: CD and single re-releases

+In popular culture

+American rock band Jimmy Eat World reference the song in their 2002 promotional single "A Praise Chorus", with James and Lucia credited as co-writers.

-Joan Jett and the Blackhearts cover version
+Joan Jett and the Blackhearts version

 Joan Jett and the Blackhearts covered "Crimson and Clover" on their debut LP in 1981.
 In 1982, they reached #7 on the Billboard Hot 100 with their rendition (in a slightly enhanced AOR/single mix), their second-highest charting hit in the U.S. They also reached #4 in Canada and #6 in Australia, in addition to charting in parts of Europe.
 It also features the non-album song "Oh Woe Is Me", featured on certain editions of their album I Love Rock 'n Roll.